CLICK HERE FOR NEW DOCUMENT WHY IS OZTAG SO POPULAR??

 Changes from the season of 2013..

 8 ROUND GAMES PLUS SEMI & GFINAL

-Carss Park (Monday) & Scarborough Park (Thursday) will commence week beginning Monday 7th October, 2013 and finish prior to XMAS
+Carss Park (Monday) will commence week beginning Monday 10h October, 2016.
+Carss park will finish prior to XMAS

 How long do the games go for?

 Games run for 40minutes (20 minutes halves).
 At some venues, games may only run for 30 minutes(15 minute halves) to cater for more time slots enabling more children to play the sport.
 This is not determined until after registration and team numbers are confirmed for each venue

 Carss Park : 4.15pm & 5.00pm

 Scarborough Park Kogarah Thursday : 4.15pm, 5.00pm,5.45pm & 6.30pm

 ** There is no set time for specific divisions.
 Teams may play in any of the allocated timeslots listed above**